Formats of large group conferences

 Future conferences are clearly structured and suitable for groups of up to eighty participants.
-However, there is also the possibility to hold several future conferences parallel to the same topic, so that a much higher number of participants can be achieved.
+However, there is also the possibility to hold several future conferences simultaneously about the same topic, so that a much higher number of participants can be achieved.

 After a clear, well-defined conference schedule, the future conference contributes to the fact that up to 80 different people in a system “discover” their common future within two and a half days and plan it in practice.
 In this comparably short time, they gain a deep understanding of their shared past, fully realize their present situation, and develop a shared vision.
 Likewise, action plans for the unanimously agreed common future will be drawn up within these two days.

-What makes future conferences particularly valuable is the fact that anyone involved with the system, i.
-With the company, the organization or the community internally or externally is present at the conference.
+What makes future conferences particularly valuable is the fact that anyone involved with the system, i.e. with the company, the organization or the community internally or externally is present at the conference.

 The conference will be accompanied by several moderators who will give attendees guidelines and instructions for 2+ days to help document the results.